lDEDA/ICS344_Project/Phases/Phase2.md

 ## 2. SIEM Dashboard Analysis (Phase 2)

-In this step we download and setup Splunk to visualize the attacks that are both failed and accepted.
+In this phase we download and setup Splunk to visualize the attacks that are both failed and accepted.
+The tools used here are Kali linux, Metasploitable3, Splunk.
 ### 2.1.
 Splunk UI Initialization & Forwarder Configuration

 1. **Access Splunk Enterprise UI**: Launch a browser to `http://<Splunk_server>:8000`, log in with your credentials, and arrive at the Splunk Enterprise home screen.